QubesOS/qubes-doc/user/advanced-configuration/disposablevm-customization.md

 ### Create and configure the DisposableVM Template on which the DisposableVM will be based

-1. Create the DisposableVM Template
+1. Create the DisposableVM Template:

        [user@dom0 ~]$ qvm-create --class AppVM --label gray <DisposableVM-Template-Name>

-2. _(optional)_ In the DisposableVM Template, add custom firewall rule sets, Qubes VPN scripts etc
+2. _(optional)_ In the DisposableVM Template, add custom firewall rule sets, Qubes VPN scripts, etc.

-    Firewall rules sets and Qubes VPN scripts can be added just like any other VM
+    Firewall rules sets and Qubes VPN scripts can be added just like any other VM.

-3. Set the DisposableVM Template as template for DisposableVMs
+3. Set the DisposableVM Template as template for DisposableVMs:

        [user@dom0 ~]$ qvm-prefs <DisposableVM-Template-Name> template_for_dispvms true

 ### Create the sys-net DisposableVM

-1. Create `sys-net` DisposableVM based on the DisposableVM Template
+1. Create `sys-net` DisposableVM based on the DisposableVM Template:

        [user@dom0 ~]$ qvm-create --template <DisposableVM-Template-Name> --class DispVM --label red disp-sys-net

-2. Set `disp-sys-net` virtualization mode to [hvm](/doc/hvm/)
+2. Set `disp-sys-net` virtualization mode to [hvm](/doc/hvm/):

        [user@dom0 ~]$ qvm-prefs disp-sys-net virt_mode hvm

-3. Set `disp-sys-net` to provide network for other VMs
+3. Set `disp-sys-net` to provide network for other VMs:

        [user@dom0 ~]$ qvm-prefs disp-sys-net provides_network true

-4. Set `disp-sys-net` NetVM to none
+4. Set `disp-sys-net` NetVM to none:

        [user@dom0 ~]$ qvm-prefs disp-sys-net netvm ""

-5. List all available PCI devices to determine the correct _backend:BDF_ address(es) to assign to `disp-sys-net`
+5. List all available PCI devices to determine the correct _backend:BDF_ address(es) to assign to `disp-sys-net`:

        [user@dom0 ~]$ qvm-pci

-6. Attach the network PCI device(s) to `disp-sys-net`: Finding and assigning PCI devices can be found [here](/doc/pci-devices/)
+6. Attach the network PCI device(s) to `disp-sys-net` (finding and assigning PCI devices can be found [here](/doc/pci-devices/):

        [user@dom0 ~]$ qvm-pci attach --persistent disp-sys-net <backend>:<bdf>

-7. _(recommended)_ Set `disp-sys-net` to start automatically when Qubes boots
+7. _(recommended)_ Set `disp-sys-net` to start automatically when Qubes boots:

        [user@dom0 ~]$ qvm-prefs disp-sys-net autostart true

-8. _(recommended)_ Disable the `appmenus-dispvm` feature: disp-sys-net is not itself a DisposableVM template.
-Note: this is only necessary if you enabled the `appmenus-dispvm` feature for the DisposableVM template.
+8. _(recommended)_ Disable the `appmenus-dispvm` feature, as disp-sys-net is not itself a DisposableVM template (Note: this is only necessary if you enabled the `appmenus-dispvm` feature for the DisposableVM template):

        [user@dom0 ~]$ qvm-features disp-sys-net appmenus-dispvm ''

-9. _(optional)_ Set `disp-sys-net` as the dom0 time source
+9. _(optional)_ Set `disp-sys-net` as the dom0 time source:

        [user@dom0 ~]$ qubes-prefs clockvm disp-sys-net